 - Be honest and transparent in all your social media interactions.

 - Remember that all posted content is available to the public, including media.

-- Use the same naming convention across all platforms: www.twitter.com/TCU
+- Use the same naming convention across all platforms.

-- Monitor sites throughout the day, over the weekend and after business hours. (consider the pay implications for and discuss details with a manager before asking a non-exempt employee to monitor after normal business hours).
+- Monitor sites throughout the day, over the weekend and after business hours.
+Consider the pay implications and discuss details with a manager before asking a non-exempt employee to monitor after normal business hours.

-- The director of communication is responsible for developing the University’s response in a crisis.
-This response must be used to answer questions related to University crises.
-In a crisis, the response will be posted on the tcu.edu homepage.
+- The director of communication is responsible for developing the university’s response in a crisis.
+This response must be used to answer questions related to university crises.
+In a crisis, the response will be posted on the TCU homepage.

 - Social networking sites should be kept social.
 If possible, retweet or share posts from other TCU schools, colleges, or organizations.